sanaazizuk/UK_Gas_Reliance_vs_Renewables_Analysis/README.md

 **Notebook:** [uk_generation_mix_cleaned.ipynb](./uk_generation_mix_cleaned.ipynb)

-This single notebook covers the full Python side of the project: cleaning the raw API export, deriving every time based column, exploring the data with charts, and finally loading the cleaned result straight into MySQL.
+This single notebook covers the full Python side of the project: cleaning the raw exported data, deriving every time based column, exploring the data with charts, and finally loading the cleaned result straight into MySQL.
 Keeping this in one notebook meant the cleaned dataframe could be pushed into MySQL directly with `pandas.to_sql()`, without needing to re read a CSV in a separate file first.

-Before any analysis, the raw API export needed genuine cleaning, most notably a subtle timezone bug that would have blocked the MySQL load entirely if left unfixed.
+Before any analysis, the raw exported data needed genuine cleaning, most notably a subtle timezone bug that would have blocked the MySQL load entirely if left unfixed.

 **Renaming columns for clarity**